 Coronavirus pandemic information: During the coronavirus pandemic, all training is being undertaken virtually, via Microsoft Teams.
-Initially this is on a one-to-one basis, however we are looking into offering small group training sessions in the future.
+Please see our Training Calendar, Training Dates page, log in to KnowledgeShare, or contact the Library for more information.

 Are you struggling to locate journals or evidence-based information?

 Do you know how to assess whether an article is reliable?

 You need one of our sessions!

 The Library and Knowledge Service offers a range of information skills training sessions.
 A regular programme of training sessions is run by the Library.
 We also deliver small group sessions or departmental training at a time and place to suit you.

 Critical Appraisal: An Introduction (Randomised Controlled Trial paper and a Qualitative Study) - Learn how to appraise healthcare research quickly and effectively.
 Choose a session which focuses on the most relevant study type for you from the 3 study types.